• Products

 • Resources

-Search for pages and posts
+Search for pages, posts, and other items

 Confluence gives you a few ways to find what you're looking for.